Most Andean birds inhabit narrow elevational

 elevation populations adapted(ing) to the dramatically lower oxygen availability?
 Or has gene flow

-and/or recent colonization failed to suppress short term acclimatization responses?
+and recent colonization failed to suppress short-term acclimatization responses?
 This work is in

 collaboration with Jessie